14 Best Ways to Protect Strawberry Plants from Birds

 8. Garden Spinners

-Shiny pinwheels reflect light and create movement and noise, a trifecta of scare tactics that will make birds and pests think twice about approaching your berries.
+Shiny pinwheels reflect light and create movement and noise, a trifecta of scare tactics that will make birds and pests think twice about approaching your juicy berries.
 Cost of garden spinners can run the gamut – from frugal dollar store to ones specifically designed for scaring pests.

 Large 15-Inch Bird Repellent Reflective Scare Rods (8 Pack)